I hold plant medicine in very high regard ...

 This is where Union with All That Is — including with this journeyer — rests.

-Each of my journeys — and those I’ve guided for others — seem to follow a roughly similar trajectory, supported — and possibly enhanced — by the music in the playlist.
+Each of my journeys — and those I’ve guided for others — seem to follow a roughly similar trajectory, supported — and possibly enhanced — by the music in my meticulously curated playlists.

 When the medicine — the Penis Envy variant of psilocybin, in my case — comes on, it tends to hit like the proverbial ton of bricks and I have to lie down immediately.
 No choice, really, as my limbs barely function.
 I typically notice that my teeth and gums feel odd and I may feel a bit of nausea.
 This passes.